espocrm/documentation/docs/administration/formula.md

 `ext\email\applyTemplate(EMAIL_ID, EMAIL_TEMPLATE_ID, [PARENT_TYPE, PARENT_ID])`

 Applies an email template to an existng email record.
-Parent record can be passed optionally.
-(Available since v5.9.0)
+Parent record can be passed optionally. (as of v5.9.0)

 Example: